$3,100,000Pressure sore death

 Negotiating Settlements or Taking the Case to Trial

-Most nursing home abuse cases involving stage 4 skin sores are settled out of court, as facilities and their insurance companies prefer to avoid the cost and public exposure of a trial.
+Most nursing home abuse cases involving stage 4 bedsores are settled out of court, as facilities and their insurance companies prefer to avoid the cost and public exposure of a trial.
 A skilled attorney will negotiate aggressively to secure a fair settlement that covers medical expenses, pain and suffering, and other damages.

 However, if the nursing home refuses to take responsibility or offers an inadequate settlement, the case may go to trial, where a jury can award a larger verdict based on the severity of the neglect.

 Our attorneys work on a contingency fee basis, meaning there are no upfront costs, and you only pay if we win your case.
-If your loved one suffered from a stage 4 pressure ulcer due to nursing home neglect, contact us today for a free case review to explore your legal options.
+If your loved one suffered from a stage 4 bedsore due to nursing home neglect, contact us today for a free case review to explore your legal options.

 Stage 4 lesions should never happen in a properly staffed and well-managed nursing home.
 Families should not have to watch their loved ones suffer from a preventable stage 4 injury caused by understaffing, ignored medical warnings, or deliberate cost-cutting measures.